gvwilson/thirdbit/fiction/voyage/index.md

 husbands, six wives, and some two dozen children, of whom nine (including Ryutaanan) were adoptees.
 For the next eight years, her days were filled with work, more work, and study.
-She spent three days a week, and the mornings of two more, working as a brickmason's apprentice<sup>Like most Ruudian merchant families, the Tytærs reserved the family business for their blood children.</sup> to pay off her debt to her adoptive parents.
+She spent three days a week, and the mornings of two more, working as a brickmason's apprentice<span class="sidenote">Like most Ruudian merchant families, the Tytærs reserved the family business for their blood children.</span> to pay off her debt to her adoptive parents.
 Orangeday and Bluesday afternoons were set aside for lessons.
 In an unheated single room classroom in an attic on Coppersmith's Street she mastered reading, arithmetic, and argument so quickly that she was soon giving lessons to the other children